r0llingclouds/transcriptor/_200_month Cursor Ultra or Claude Code Max__qa.md

 **Q:** who is the guest?

-**A:** The guest in the video is Robin, who has about 20 years of experience in the coding industry.
-He is on a mission to teach people, especially those who haven't coded before, how to use AI systems to code and create applications.
-Robin discusses his experiences and insights related to coding with AI during the conversation with Ray Fernando.
+**A:** The guest is Robin, who has about 20 years of experience in the coding industry.
+He is passionate about teaching non-technical people how to use AI systems for coding and app development.

+---

+## Question 2

+**Q:** what did I just ask?

+**A:** You asked, "who is the guest?"

 ---